pdfclown/pdfclown-common/docs/third-party.md

             . . .
           ```

-        - the `Source` tag indicates, in case of detached file, its repository-specific permalink:
+        - the `Source` tag indicates its repository-specific permalink in case of detached file:

           ```java
           . . . file header . . .